xaxxon/v8toolkit/README.md

         auto result = future.get(); // if the async hasn't completed, this call blocks until the async completes
         // do something with result->first (if you aren't going to use the result, you should use run_threaded instead of async)
     }
-    // the future goes out of scope, so it's no longer keeping your ScriptHelper so if you use the result after here
+    // the future goes out of scope, so it's no longer keeping your Script so if you use the result after here
     //   you have to be careful that it's still valid (ensure neither the associated context or isolate have been destroyed)